Ancient Mesopotamia: 9 Greatest Cities

 In some regard, the city-state of Babylon was the greatest city in ancient Mesopotamia.
 Babylon also became famous due to it being mentioned a number of times in both Christian and Islamic literature.

 In archaeological terms, Babylon is famous simply because of two renowned kings – Hammurabi and Nebuchadnezzar.
-King Hammurabi (reign – 1792 – 1750 BC) was credited with the introduction of the Hammurabi Code (in 1172) – one of the world’s first legal codes that pronounced just punishments on offenders, regardless of gender or social status.
+King Hammurabi (reign – 1792 – 1750 BC) was credited with the introduction of the Hammurabi Code (around 1755 BC) – one of the world’s first legal codes that pronounced just punishments on offenders, regardless of gender or social status.

 As for Nebuchadnezzar, his story abounds in the Christian Bible.
 The King was a deeply polytheist ruler who stretched the boundaries of the empire into other parts of the region.
 Nebuchadnezzar and subsequent rulers from the Semitic dynasty reinforced the need for equal rights for women and men in the city of Babylon.